Nurture Marketing Campaign Strategy

 - Customer Segmentation.
-To maximize nurture campaign effectiveness, I suggest segmenting prospects and customers based on demographics, firmographics and online behaviors in order to deliver personalized email campaigns (not individual emails, but theme-based, progressive email campaigns) based on buyer personas, buy cycle stage (for prospects) and up-sell opportunity (for existing accounts).
+To maximize nurture campaign effectiveness, I suggest segmenting prospects and customers based on demographics, firmographics and online behaviors in order to deliver personalized email campaigns (not individual emails, but theme-based, progressive email campaigns).
+If you combine these segments with the combination of buyer persona and buy cycle stage you will increase conversions by low double digits.

 - Nurture Flights and Waves.
 Good nurture campaigns send progressive messaging where each message compliments or builds upon the prior, and ultimately reaches a crescendo effect.
 Historically, marketers often followed the Rule of 7 for nurture campaigns, meaning that each nurture program should distribute seven flights before being exhausted.
 With more focus on content marketing and omni-channel campaigns, some of the best marketers and research are now suggesting that 12 to 14 flights are improving campaign response rates by 15 to 18% (which is huge).
 The number of flights per nurture campaign is another item that will have to be tested to discover what works best.

 - Drip Campaigns.
 Also, based on your target market, you will want to create at least three types of outbound campaigns, being time-based, behavior-based and trigger responses.
 Time-based campaigns are drip distributions whereby flights are staged by date with lapse periods in between deliveries.
 A marketing best practice is to automatically convert leads from a time-based campaign to a behavioral campaign once the lead engages and the digital footprints provide clues to assign the lead to a more relevant nurture campaign.